 Students explore a chosen contemporary or historical dance scene from around the world.
 Lectures examine the evolution of the craft and technologies of the DJ.
 Presents foundational practices of live DJ mixing; practice equipment is accessible to teams of students.
 Assignments include writing a report analyzing a book on DJ history or technique, producing a complete mix, and participation in an end-of-term performance.
 No prior experience is necessary, but students must sustain interest in some form of popular dance music, broadly defined.
 Graduate students complete additional assignments.
 Limited to 24.

 One of two introductory subjects on teaching and learning science and mathematics in a variety of K-12 settings.
-Topics include education and media, education reform, the history of education, simulations, games, and the digital divide.
+Topics include student misconceptions, formative assessment, standards and standardized testing, multiple intelligences, and educational technology.
 Students gain practical experience through weekly visits to schools, classroom discussions, selected readings, and activities to develop a critical and broad understanding of past and current forces that shape the goals and processes of education, and explores the challenges and opportunities of teaching.
 Students work collaboratively and individually on papers, projects, and in-class presentations.
 Limited to 25.

 Addresses important, current debates in media with in-depth discussion of popular perceptions and policy implications.
 Students use multiple perspectives to analyze texts emanating from these debates, and present their findings through discussions and reports.
 Explores emerging topics (e.g., piracy and IP regimes, net neutrality, media effects, social media and social change, and changing literacies) across media forms and from various historical, transcultural, and methodological perspectives.
 Examines the framing of these issues, their ethical and policy implications, and strategies for repositioning the debate.
 Instruction and practice in written and oral communication provided.
 Students taking graduate version complete additional assignments.